 California Mental Health Services Authority ("CalMHSA") is an independent administrative and fiscal government agency focused on the efficient delivery of California Mental Health Projects.
 CalMHSA was established by a Joint Powers Agreement on July 1, 2009, under Government Code Section 6500 et seq. among California Counties to obtain and administer public funds to provide certain community mental health services to persons residing within the same counties and cities.
 Member counties jointly develop, fund and implement mental health services, projects, and educational programs at the state, regional, and local levels.
 CalMHSA is governed by a Board of Directors, which is composed of the local county or city mental health director from each member, appointed or designated.
-As of June 30, 2012 and 2011, there were 50 and 39 member counties, respectively.
+As of June 30, 2013 and 2012, there were 50 member counties.